 PGC Mindanao staff discussing principles of RNA Extraction.

-Since the start of COVID-19 pandemic, PGC Mindanao has trained almost a hundred personnel from more than 22 different hospitals and institutions in Mindanao.
+Since the start of COVID-19 pandemic, PGC Mindanao has trained 133 allied health workers from more than 22 different hospitals and institutions in Mindanao.

 From all of us in PGC Mindanao, we are happy to serve you.
 We are together on this battle against COVID-19!

 For the National biosurveillance efforts of the UP-PGC in UPDiliman, PGC